Lingsheng-Meng/Lingsheng-Meng.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am Lingsheng Meng, a thrid-year Ph.D. student at Penn State, majoring in [Mechanical Engineering](https://www.me.psu.edu/).
+I am Lingsheng Meng, a third-year Ph.D. student at Penn State, majoring in [Mechanical Engineering](https://www.me.psu.edu/).

 A data-driven personal website